 Is inpatient alcohol rehab effective?

-Inpatient alcohol rehab can be very effective depending on the commitment of the alcoholic and their level of motivation.
+Inpatient alcohol treatment center can be very effective depending on the commitment of the alcoholic and their level of motivation.
 This treatment is done in a hospital setting, a group home facility, or the coordination of both.

 Inpatient – has a severe addiction that has compromised health and employment.